underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 2. We want a `Seq[Int]` as the result.
 3. The function `(_ / 2)`, or it's equivalent `(x: Int) => x /2`, which has type `Int => Int`, is the obvious way to halve an `Int`.

-Looking at the type table we see that `map` is the only functions that fits the types we have available.
+Looking at the type table we see that `map` is the only function that fits the types we have available.
 Our solution is:

 ~~~ scala
 scala> Seq(2, 4, 5).map(_ / 2)